 You can combine your major in HDFS with other fields (Psychology, Public Health, Early Childhood, or Sociology) to earn two degrees!

-Whatever your career path, all Human Development and Family Science students are required to complete an internship.
+Whatever your career path, all Human Development and Family Science students can complete an internship.
 During this educational applied learning experience, you have the opportunity to apply your knowledge in a personal way to help you obtain your future goals.